1 min read

 Why Nothing Ever Gets Simpler

-Every new process gets layered on top.
+Add complexity.
+Never subtract.
+Every process layers on top.
 Every "improvement" becomes permanent baggage.

 Nobody's job description says "remove things", only "add solutions".